ronanchilvers/deploy/README.md

 # deploy

-A tool for simple deployments from common source control providers.
+A tool for simple deployments to a single server (for now) from common source control providers.

 * Github and Gitlab support (Bitbucket planned)
 * Zero downtime deployments with rollbacks